spf13/spf13-vim/README.markdown

 # spf13-vim

 ## My Vim config.
+The ultimate vim configuration.

+This configuration makes use of [pathogen](http://www.vim.org/scripts/script.php?script_id=2332) to have a well organized vim directory.

+It also heavily uses vim submodules where possible for all plugins.
+This makes for easy updating.

+It also works well on Windows, Linux and OSX without even modifying directories.
+Just clone and run.

+## The vimrc file

+The vimrc file is suited to programming.
+It is very well organized and folds in sections.
+Each section is labeled and each option is commented.

+It fixes many of the inconviences of vanilla vim including
+ * One config can be used across Windows, Mac and linux
+ * Eliminates swap and backup files from littering directories, preferring to store in a central location.
+ * Fixes common typos like :W, :Q, etc
+ * Setup a solid set of settings for Formatting (change to meet your needs)
+ * Setup the interface to take advantage of vim's features including
+   * omnicomplete
+   * line numbers
+   * syntax highlighting
+   * A better ruler & status line
+   * & more
+ * Configuring included plugins

+## Plugins
 I compile and configure a few popular vim plugins, colors, snippets, etc

-This configuration makes use of [pathogen](http://www.vim.org/scripts/script.php?script_id=2332) to have a well organized vim directory.

 Most of the bundles are git submodules facilitating easy updating and configuration.

-The vimrc is quite clean and provides easy configuration of the following plugins.

-## Plugins
  * [PIV (PHP Integration for VIM)](http://github.com/spf13/PIV)
  * [Snipmate](http://github.com/msanders/snipmate.vim)
  * [NerdCommenter](http://github.com/scrooloose/nerdcommenter.git)